Fostering Inclusive Environments at School and Addressing Social Isolation

 Students proudly pose after participating in their school’s ‘No One Eats Alone’ day activities, promoting inclusivity and friendship.

-Studies indicate the negative impacts of social isolation include increased rates of academic failure, truancy and increased risks of adverse medical outcomes, including anxiety, depression and self-harm.
+Studies indicate that social isolation can negatively impact children and teen’s physical health, mental health and academic performance, leading to increased rates of academic failure, truancy and increased risks of adverse medical outcomes, including anxiety, sleep disorders, cardiovascular disease, depression and self-harm.

-Since 2017, the Centene Foundation has been a proud sponsor of No One Eats Alone, a national program offered through Beyond Differences, a nonprofit that aims to end social isolation and create cultures of belonging among students.
-No One Eats Alone encourages students to make new friends at lunch through community-building activities that help them get to know one another and include students who are being left out.
-More than 2,500 schools sign up annually to bring this program to their students.
-In 2024, Centene participated in a drive to increase school participation in No One Eats Alone Day.
-As a result, Centene registered 443 schools in 12 states – a 108 percent increase in the number of schools from the year prior.
+Since 2017, the Centene Foundation has been a proud sponsor of No One Eats Alone, a national program created by Beyond Differences, a nonprofit that aims to end social isolation and create cultures of belonging among students.
+No One Eats Alone Day encourages students to make new friends at lunch through community-building activities that help them get to know one another and include students who are being left out.

 care package from Beyond Differences

-A care package for students, filled with materials and activities, sponsored by Beyond Differences and the Centene Foundation.
+A Belonging Box for schools, filled with materials and activities, is sponsored by the Centene Foundation.

 View Partnerships >